sixafter/nanoid-cli/README.md

 brew install curl
 ```

-🔐 Note for macOS users: If you see a killed error when running nanoid, macOS may have quarantined the binary due to it being unsigned or unnotarized.
+**Note for macOS users:** If you see a `killed` error when running nanoid, macOS may have quarantined the binary due to it being unsigned or unnotarized.
 To resolve:

 ```sh
 sudo xattr -d com.apple.quarantine /opt/homebrew/bin/nanoid